-The TMG will include the Chief Investigator, clinicians and experts from relevant specialities and UKALL14 trial staff from UCL CTC (see page 2).
+The TMG will include the Chief Investigator, clinicians and experts from relevant specialities and UKALL14 trial staff from UCL CTC.
 The TMG will be responsible for overseeing the trial.
-The group will meet regularly and will send updates to PI (via newsletters or at Investigator meetings) and to report to the appropriate NCRI Clinical Studies Group.
+The group will meet regularly and will send updates to PIs (via newsletters or at Investigator meetings) and report to the appropriate NCRI Clinical Studies Group.